-Trees as we familiarly know them today — a primary trunk, large height, crown of leaves or fronds — didn’t appear on the planet until the late Devonian period, some 360 million years ago.
-You might be surprised to learn that sharks are older than trees as they’ve been around for at least 400 million years.
+Trees as we familiarly know them today -- a primary trunk, large height, and crown of leaves or fronds -- didn't appear on the planet until the late Devonian period, some 360 million years ago.
+You might be surprised to learn that sharks are older than trees as they've been around for at least 400 million years.

 Sharks have been around truly for a very long time, proving their resilience.
-They’ve survived all five global mass extinctions that knocked 80% of the planets mega– fauna out of existence.
+They've survived all five global mass extinctions that wiped off 80% of the planet's megafauna out of existence.
 In the worse such event, 251 million years ago, as many as 95% of species were killed.

 The earliest shark teeth are from early Devonian deposits, some 400 million years old, in what today is Europe.
 These teeth are less than an inch in length (3-4 millimeters) and belonged to an ancient shark known as Leonodus.
 Its double-cusped teeth suggest Leonodus may have belonged to a family of freshwater sharks known as xenacanths.